zigzap/zap/README.md

   call `r.sendError(err, status_code)` when you catch an error and a stack trace will be returned to the client / browser.
 - [**HTTPS**](examples/https/https.zig): Shows how easy it is to use facil.io's openssl support.
-Must be compiled with the `-Dopenssl=true` and requires openssl dev dependencies (headers, lib) to be installed on the system.
+Must be compiled with the environment variable `ZAP_USE_OPENSSL` set to `true` and requires openssl dev dependencies (headers, lib) to be installed on the system.
+  - run it like this: `ZAP_USE_OPENSSL=true zig build run-https`
+  - it will tell you how to generate certificates

 I'll continue wrapping more of facil.io's functionality and adding stuff to zap to a point where I can use it as the JSON REST API backend for real research